bsmith89/longev-mgen/doc/submission.md

 Based on alignment to the reference genome, sequenced reads from _S. alaskensis_ can be distinguished from all endogenous bacteria in mouse feces.
+This spike was added as an internal standard to quantify total 16S rRNA gene abundance, and also provides a benchmark for the reconstruction of bacterial genomes.
 <!-- TODO: Also discuss S.a. assembly quality?
 Perhaps skim over this by
 explaining that spiking was done for experimental consideration not dealt with in this manuscript. -->